Frequently Asked Questions

 The Parish office on 01303 252947 (open Mondays, Wednesdays and Fridays from 10.00 am – 12.30 pm) can confirm opening times.

-During the week the Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays and Wednesdays from 10.00 am to 12.00 pm, and Fridays from 10.00 am to 2.00 pm.
 On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
-During Lent this moves to 11.30 am to allow a Lent Lunch to follow on at 12 noon.
+During Lent this moves to 11.30 am and is followed by a Lent Group at 12.00 noon.

 On feast days an evening Eucharist will take place, and the Church will be open on other occasions.
 Please check the Weekly News or Events for current opening times.